SheetJS/docs.sheetjs.com/docz/docs/09-miscellany/05-contributing.md

 ```

 3) follow <https://github.com/paul-nelson-baker/git-openssl-shellscript> to
-build and install a version of Git with OpenSSL:
+build and install a version of Git with proper SSL support:

 ```bash
 # Git does not support OpenSSL out of the box, must do this